Nuisance and pollution complaints

 You can visit The Environment Protection Authority Victoria website to find the prohibited times for different types of residential noise.

-If you wish to make a formal complaint to Council you can download the free APPLE or ANDROID App called "The Noise App" which records samples of noise as well as the date and time to assist the investigation and determine the degree of interference, duration and intensity.
-Alternatively if you prefer for noise, and other nuisance complaints you may print and fill out a nuisance diary(PDF, 47KB) for at least two weeks, then submit to our Environmental Health Team.
+If you wish to make a formal complaint to Council, you can download the free Apple or Android app called 'The Noise App'.
+This allows you to record samples of noise, as well as the date and time to assist the investigation and determine the degree of interference, duration and intensity.
+Alternatively, for noise and other nuisance complaints, you may print and fill out a nuisance diary(PDF, 47KB) for at least two weeks, then submit it to our Environmental Health Team.

 Phone: (03) 5261 0600

 Who do I contact for other types of nuisances?

 Depending on the type of issue, you may be better off contacting another agency:

 - After-hours individual noise (for example, parties, anti-social behaviour) - Local police station.

 - Noise from new developments - You can contact the developer or builder directly.
 Names are usually listed on signage or vehicles.

 - Noise from short term rentals, such as Airbnb - Local police station is the first stop for any after-hours noise.
 You can also contact the hosting website for the accommodation to lodge a complaint.
 If the noise is of a repeating or ongoing nature, it can be reported to Council.